thatKolima/thatKolima.github.io/README.md

 # thatKolima.github.io
 idk what im doing honestly,

-got a dicussion board now so post ideas and stuf if you want Hamburger!!!!!!!!!1!
+got a dicussion board now so post ideas and stuff.